OtojonKhudayarov/OtojonKhudayarov/README.md

 - 👋 Hi, I’m @OtojonKhudayarov
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me otojonxudayarov@gmail.com

 <!---